-A persistent idea remains that it is still compulsory to associate with a local partner to set up a company in China.
+A persistent idea remains that it is still compulsory to associate with a local partner to set-up a company in China.
 This is no longer the case, except in sectors considered strategic.
-Before 2000, most foreign companies had to set up a joint venture (JV) with a Chinese partner.
+Before 2000, most foreign companies had to establish a joint venture (JV) with a Chinese partner.
 At that time, regulations did not allow them to operate an industrial or commercial activity alone.
-Among the first investors were Western car manufacturers who set up JVs with Chinese car manufacturers.
+Among the first investors were Western car manufacturers who setup JVs with Chinese car makers.
 To this day, the automobile production sector remains accessible only to Sino-foreign joint ventures.
 On the other hand, for a majority of other sectors, it has been allowed for more than 15 years to set up a 100% owned foreign company (WOFE or WFOE) in China.

 The regulations governing foreign investment were set out in a foreign investment catalog which, since 2018, has been replaced by a "negative list".
 In principle, if the targeted business sector is not included in this list, the investment is allowed as a 100% foreign-owned company or subsidiary.
 You can check here the updated negative list of foreign investments valid in 2022.

 For quick access to local expertise, manpower, customers and distribution channels, entrepreneurs consider a joint venture with a Chinese partner.
 Often, this is done with a partner with whom they are already in business and in a relationship of trust.
 A well-chosen joint venture partner gives them what they need to get started.
 In addition, it saves time and expense to start operations ex-nihilo.